Optimal control of a dissipative micromaser quantum battery in the ultrastrong coupling regime: Conclusion

-After the charging stage, to stabilize the ergotropy stored in the battery we propose a measurement-based passive-feedback protocol, in which each charger qubit is measured after interacting with the cavity.
-Upon optimizing the control parameters $q$ and $\{\tau_k\}$ to minimize deviations of the ergotropy from its post-charging value, this mechanism effectively counteracts dissipative losses and maintains the stored ergotropy approximately constant over a desired time interval.
-This passive-feedback protocol remarkably outperforms all other strategies we considered, including using the stream of qubits as a drive without measurements, a strategy which can perform even worse than letting the cavity evolve freely under dissipation.
+(ii) To stabilize the battery's ergotropy after the charging stage, we introduced a measurement-based passive-feedback protocol where each charger qubit is measured after interacting with the cavity.
+By numerically optimizing $q$ and $\{\tau_k\}$ to minimize deviations from the value of the post-charging ergotropy, this mechanism effectively counteracts dissipative losses and maintains the stored ergotropy approximately constant over a desired time interval.
+This passive-feedback protocol remarkably outperforms other stabilization strategies we considered; notably, driving the battery with unmeasured qubits can degrade the stored ergotropy faster than bare dissipation.

-It is worth emphasizing that our open-system simulations rely on conservative assumptions for dissipation, with a dimensionless single-photon loss rate $\gamma/\omega \simeq 0.045$ (see Sec.~\ref{sec:open_dynamics}).
+We emphasize that our open-system simulations rely on conservative assumptions for dissipation, with a dimensionless single-photon loss rate $\gamma/\omega \simeq 0.045$ (see Sec.~\ref{sec:open_dynamics}).
 This value exceeds by approximately two orders of magnitude the typical cavity decay rates $\gamma/\omega \sim 10^{-4}$ reported in circuit-QED experiments in the USC regime \cite{Niemczyk2010,Beaudoin2011,Fink2008,Grimsmo2013}.
 As a consequence, our results are likely to underestimate the achievable performance in realistic experimental platforms.